Mental Health, Postpartum Kayce Hodos Mental Health, Postpartum Kayce Hodos

 Here's a free 30-day trial for you to take the app for a spin.
 This is NOT an affiliate link.
 I just love sharing helpful resources, and as a paying subscriber, I get to gift free months to anyone who may benefit.

 Check it out and let me know what you think!
-Oh, and if you love it but can't afford it once your trial ends, request a scholarship.
+Oh, and if you love it but can't afford it once your trial ends, all you need to do is email the team at Waking Up to request a free membership.

 If you've been meaning to learn to meditate but don't know where to start, or you've tried meditating and been frustrated by it, Waking Up may be just the solution!